 The only way to prove your trust is to allow the public and the experts to look into your code and verify that you practice what you preach.
 It is this transparency and openness that means that open source products can be more trustworthy than proprietary products.

 Many open source projects offer a do-it-yourself, self-hosted deployment.
 Some people prefer that approach and want to host, run and maintain the software themselves on their own server.
 And this is what you can do with Plausible Analytics too.
 Anyone can download our software, install it and run it on their own server.
 Open source enables this.

 What license is Plausible released under?

-Plausible is open-source under the GNU Affero General Public License Version 3 (AGPLv3).
+Plausible is open-source under the GNU Affero General Public License Version 3 (AGPLv3) or any later version.
 You can find it here.

 How do I self-host Plausible Analytics?

 This is the free as in beer and free as in speech version of Plausible Analytics.
 Here’s how you can install Plausible Analytics Self-Hosted on your own server.